The Ultimate Guide to Doctors in Costa Rica

 Costa Rican doctors and specialists serve ex-pats and foreigners on a regular basis, comfortable working with international clientele from all walks.

-Doctor Training and Qualifications:
+Doctor Training and Qualifications

-In Costa Rica, medical school take at least five years to complete.
+In Costa Rica, medical school takes at least five years to complete.
 For specialties, many doctors carry out further studies in the US, Canada or other parts of the world.
 Some Costa Rican universities are accredited in the US.

 md_201610041622_costa_rica_beach_-_dp.jpg